Editorial Standards

 Our Writing Team

 The blog is led by the Brown family, who founded Global English Editing.
 Graeme Brown, Brendan Brown, Jeanette Brown, Lachlan Brown, and Justin Brown all contribute regularly and set the editorial direction.
-They’re supported by a wider team of writers with backgrounds across psychology, education, wellness, relationships, and personal development.
+They’re supported by a wider team of writers with backgrounds across editing, education, psychology, and communication.

 Writers are assigned to topics that match their knowledge and experience.
-A writer covering anxiety and mental health has a background in psychology.
-A writer covering ageing and retirement draws on direct personal experience with those life stages.
+A writer covering the psychology of communication or creative blocks has a background in psychology or education.
+A writer covering professional and workplace dynamics draws on direct experience in those contexts.
 We don’t ask people to write outside their area.

 You can learn more about each contributor on our Meet the Writers page.